 All independent expenditures must have a "clear and conspicuous public notice" identifying the person who paid for the expenditure and that it had not been authorized by any candidate or candidate's committee.
-All independent expenditure reports may be viewed on the Secretary of State's campaign finance page at cfrs.wvsos.gov.

 Coordinated Expenditures

 Any communication that results from a political expenditure and is made in coordination with a state committee of a political party and caucus campaign committee must contain a disclaimer that clearly identifies that the expenditure is coordinated with the candidate or candidate's committee with whom it was coordinated.